-The online grant application for the October, 2015 deadline is now available.
+The online grant application for the October, 2015 deadline is now CLOSED.
 Visit the Grantseekers page for more infomation.

 Caring for Colorado is one of more than a dozen organizations who, together, have pledged nearly $2 million in temporary funding to help the Colorado Family Planning Initiative continue providing family planning services and access to the most effective contraceptives to women throughout Colorado.
 Read the full press release here.